Chinese Food

 吃肝補肝

-Eat liver to fortify your own liver.
+Eat liver, fortify your own liver.

 Have you eaten yet?